renanvaz/assetfy/README.md

 Assetfy is a open source library that converts flash MovieClip into Starling object formats.
 You can do your animations with Flash Professional IDE and exports SWF or a SWC file to use in your Starling project.

+## Por que eu deveria converter um Flash MovieClip ao invés de utilizar o fluxo padrão do Starling
+Flash MovieClip can be drawn with vectors.
+Flash MovieClip can contain action script in their frames.
+Flash MovieClip can contain effects, filters and color corrections.
+You only need to change your MovieClip animation and export it again...
+Is not necessary to generate SpriteSheet Bitmap and XML to import in Starling.

 ## Its easy!
 Its simple!
 Its awesome!

 ```actionscript